 Mykonos is known for its white washed aesthetically beautiful streets and its party life but it also has beautiful beaches to boast of – there are lots of beaches to choose from.
-So if you are beach lover then you can go beach hopping.
+So if you are beach lover then you can go exploring various beaches in Mykonos.
 So this is what we had in mind for our second day in Mykonos.
 After-all who doesn’t love pristine clear waters – right?
 And also we have Ankur a big time sea lover – so this was a obvious choice for us 🙂

 But if you are not interested in that, you can always opt for a day tour to Delos, another island quite near to Mykonos.
 There are ferry tours that leave from Mykonos.
 Delos is an archeological site and is famous for its mythological connection as well.
 So if you are a history buff you will love it.
 Apart from this, there are churches and Art galleries that can be visited in Mykonos.

 Today it was supposed to be a cloudy day and it felt so romantic.
 When we stepped out of our room, we set our eyes on the sea and it seemed to have a camaraderie with the clouds.
 We loved it and couldn’t wait to pick our ride for the day and set off.

 We quickly had our breakfast, discussed a few options with our hotel owner for the beach hopping.
 Its always good to make use of the expertise of the locals, they always know it better than us and give you perfect advices.
 He had already given us the map the earlier day and marked for us the beaches to cover.
 Of course, we did our own little research before finalising on the beaches that we wanted to cover.

 We had already booked a motor-bike for us the previous day at 25 EURO for a day.
 We were to pick it up in the morning.
 So we went there around 9:30 AM and were asked to choose from the options available.
 Since it was supposed to be an arduous drive we opted for a 150CC bike.